front-end-intermediate/2-react-Intro/readme.md

   // HERE
   const [steps, setSteps] = React.useState(0);

-  // unlike our randomize function this needs to be part inside the component definition function increment() {
+  // unlike our randomize function this needs to be inside the component definition function increment() {
     setSteps((steps) => steps + 1);
   }